Loricaria parnahybae

-Loricaria parnahybae is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in coastal rivers of Brazil and French Guiana.
+Loricaria parnahybae is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to the drainage system of the Parnaiba River in the states of Ceará, Maranhão and Piauí in Brazil.
 It is typically found in environments characterized by a sandy substrate.
-The species reaches 16 cm (6.3 inches) in standard length and is believed to be a facultative air-breather.
+This species reaches a standard length of 16 cm and is believed to be a facultative air-breather.

 Loricaria parnahybae appears in the aquarium trade, where it is often referred to as the Parnahyba whiptail.